 One of the things I love about roasting a chicken is there is minimal preparation and while it takes a little time to cook, you don’t have to do anything, just let it get on with things.
 I often roast it relatively plain with seasoning on top and some lemon inside, but this time I felt like doing a teeny bit more preparation than usual to try to get a more interesting end result and capture some of the fall flavors.

-Overall, the paste certainly worked.
-My husband described it as being like something you would get in a restaurant.
-I suspect he is being overly kind, but it certainly gives a nicely aromatic flavor that makes a nice variation on a simple roast chicken.
-Plus, the skin still goes crispy (yippee!) and there is plenty of meat without the garlic-herb mixture on it in case some of your eaters (eg the kids) find it a bit weird.
-The flavors, being very much of the season, work really well with roast vegetables and would also combine well with a wide range of Thanksgiving sides, if you chose to make it for your big meal.
+All combined gives a nicely aromatic flavor that makes a nice variation on a simple roast chicken.
+Plus, the skin still goes crispy and there is plenty of meat without the garlic-herb mixture on it in case some of your eaters (eg the kids) find it a bit weird.

 A simple herby mix under the skin adds a delicious layer of flavor to roast chicken.